ubclaunchpad/cashout/README.md

 - Talks to open APIs like FOREX to track currency values
 - Each user gets and account with seed money (maybe $10000) and can buy and sell
 - Users can buy and sell currencies
-- User performance ranking (compared to other users)
+- User performance ranking based on PPP
 - Allow users to reset their balance periodically (maybe every week) if they go bankrupt

 ### Secondary features: